abachaa/LiveQA_MedicalTask_TREC2017/Readme.txt

 Please refer to our overview papers for more information about the constructed datasets and the LiveQA Track:

-	- Asma Ben Abacha & Dina Demner-Fushman.
+	- Asma Ben Abacha, Eugene Agichtein, Yuval Pinter & Dina Demner-Fushman.
 Overview of the Medical Question Answering Task at TREC 2017 LiveQA.
 TREC, Gaithersburg, MD, 2017.

 	- Eugene Agichtein, Asma Ben Abacha, Eric Nyberg, Donna Harman & Yuval Pinter.
 Overview of the TREC 2017 LiveQA Track.
 TREC, Gaithersburg, MD, 2017.